 CAPSIS is the Legislative Finance Capital Project Submission and Information System.
-Created in 2007, and under continuous refinement, this internet based user interface allows for each legislative office to input their capital project priorities for submission to the co-chair's office.
-In depth information for each project is captured in a digital format that can be retained in perpetuity and readily located by Legislative Finance.
-The information is also made available to the public on the internet, as well as be transmitted to OMB for post session veto analysis.
+Created in 2007, and under continuous refinement, this internet based user interface allows each legislative office to input their capital project priorities for submission to the cochair's office.
+In-depth information for each project is captured in a digital format that can be retained in perpetuity and readily located by Legislative Finance.
+The information is available to the public on the internet and is transmitted to OMB for post session veto analysis.